mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

   shall be aborted.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`:

 - :ref:`Flow Control <knowledge-base-can-flow-control>`

 .. _knowledge-base-can-n-bs:

 N_Bs
 ````
-N_Bs is a time parameter related to :ref:`Flow Control (CAN Packet) <knowledge-base-can-flow-control>` reception
+N_Bs is the time parameter related to :ref:`Flow Control (CAN Packet) <knowledge-base-can-flow-control>` reception
 by a sender.
 It is measured from the end of the last CAN Packet transmission (either transmitted
-:ref:`First Frame <knowledge-base-can-first-frame>`, :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`
+:ref:`First Frame <knowledge-base-can-first-frame>`, :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`,
-or received :ref:`Flow Control <knowledge-base-can-flow-control>`), till the reception of
+or received :ref:`Flow Control <knowledge-base-can-flow-control>`) until the reception of
 :ref:`Flow Control <knowledge-base-can-flow-control>`.

 Timeout value: